Neoteroi/BlackSheep-Docs/docs/versions/migrating-to-v2.md

 - [X] Improved project templates and the `blacksheep-cli` to bootstrap new projects.
 - [X] Automatic import of `routes` and `controllers`.
+- [X] Added functions to support the notion of application environment.
 - [X] Improved dependency injection, with support for alternatives to `rodi`.
 - [X] Improved server side rendering, with support for alternatives to `Jinja2`.
 - [X] Added support for dependency injection in authentication and authorization handlers.